I am many things: scientist, feminist, knitter, runner, avid reader, and country music fan. In particular, I am the

 crazy—I have depression and anxiety, the kind that are chronic and genetic and unlikely to ever fully disappear.
-They have shown up in various forms over the years, notably as an eating disorder in my teens and as postpartum depression after the birth of my first kid.
+They have shown up in various forms over the years, including postpartum depression after the birth of my first kid.

 mama—I’m the mother of three-year-old Little Boy and his infant sibling Younger Brother.
 Generic platitudes about motherhood annoy me, and I can get very grumpy about unscientific parenting advice.

 PhD—The original name of this blog was crazy grad mama, where the “grad” meant “graduate student.”
 I received my PhD in the summer of 2017.
 I’ve chosen not to pursue a career in academia, which means I’m still trying to figure out what I want to be when I grow up.